 While email not be sexy, it is still one of the most efficient ways to communicate with field workers.
 They can respond when they choose or are able to, unlike phone calls or two way radios.
 With the ubiquity of mobile email apps, workers are very comfortable with communicating via email from their phones as they pop in and out of other tasks.
 One downside of email is that employees are feeling email overload, so some of your employees may feel maxed out with it.
 Another downside is that not everybody has or should have a company email address.

 CRM leaders like Salesforce and InfusionSoft allow field service workers to access customer relationship data, as well as sales and marketing efforts from anywhere via the cloud.
 Managers are also able to upload training materials to employees so that they can more efficiently provide customer support when out in the field.

-With rising customer expectations, two things are critical for the success of your field workers: First, they need to be able to communicate instantaneously with co-workers.
+With rising customer expectations and communication problems, two things are critical for the success of your field workers: First, they need to be able to communicate instantaneously with co-workers.
 Second, to be effective they have to be able to have all service knowledge at their fingertips.
 As smartphones have become ubiquitous and new software is available to coordinate field service worker communication, companies have the opportunity to create a true competitive advantage resulting in improved employee engagement and excellent customer service.

 Are you interested in improving your company's communication with both field and office workers?
 Get in touch with us to find out more about Beekeeper - mobile communication tool for teams and companies, and we’ll be more than happy to show you how you can reach and engage your employees in a simple and secure way.